edwardhuh/Web-Scraping-QC/README.md

-# SKB QC Report Builder Documentation
+# WebScraping QC Report Builder Documentation

 ## Introduction

 The aim of this application is to create a dashboard that allows anyone to convert large amounts of customer loyalty data into formatted excel sheets of data in an intuitive and reliable manner.
-The simplicity of the application was made possible because of a [Shiny Application](http://lnx1532.infores.com/pdedw/prd/skb_qc_builder%28demo%29/).
+The simplicity of the application was made possible because of a [Shiny Application](https://edwardhuh.shinyapps.io/webscrapingqc/).
 I recommend you look click on this highlight to see the basic structure of the application prior to proceeding to the next chapter.